#6 That time I thought gratitude was a little schlocky. Unrelated: how to make sure your people don't quit.

-I’ve never quite understood what it meant when people said that I should “practice being more present”.
+I’ve also never understood what it meant when people said that I should “practice being more present".
 I fall asleep when I try to mediate, and the closest I could ever get to clearing my mind was when my dad asked me to cut the grass as a kid-I used to love the way walking that hand mower back and forth to make those lines in the grass somehow allowed me to forget how nervous and awkward I felt the rest of the time.
 Everything else was chaos, but this, this yard was perfect.

 It's for the Birds,